In this video we break down all the Financial Aid Opportunities for International Students in the US.

 - Kuwait Cultural Office Merit Scholarship — A scholarship designed for Kuwaitis studying at specific US colleges and universities to promote the needs and interests of the Kuwaiti government.

-You should talk to the education department of your home country and your US embassy or consulate to see if government-funded programs are available.
+You should talk to the education department of your home country for government aid and your US embassy or consulate to see if such aid or government-funded programs are available.

 Funding Direct from US Universities & Colleges

-Universities are often flexible in offering financial support to international students.
-You can usually find plenty of financial aid information on the website of your school or by talking to your Admissions Office or International Student Services Office, or the Financial Aid Office.
+Universities are often flexible in offering financial aid options and support to international students.
+You can usually find plenty of international student financial aid information on the website of your school or by talking to your Admissions Office or International Student Services Office, or the Financial Aid Office.

-You can find information on budgeting, the cost of your education, and any financial support you can afford.
+You can find information on budgeting, the cost of your education, student financial aid application, resources and any financial support you can access.

 Financial Aid Through the Admissions Office

-For their students, most colleges have either need- or merit-based financial aid packages, which can come in various forms.
+For their students, most colleges have either need- or merit-based, financial assistance and aid packages, which can come in various forms.

 Some schools have introduced a “need-blind” admissions policy, meaning you’re accepted based on your academic merits and don’t look at your financials.